sisinflab/warprec/warprec/utils/config/README.md

 ## 📖 Reader Configuration

 The `Reader Configuration` section handles data loading and preprocessing.
-The information read here is transformed into the internal data structures used by WarpRec's recommendation models.
+The data loaded here is transformed into the internal structures used by WarpRec’s recommendation models.

 ### 🔧 Available Keywords

 - **loading_strategy**: The strategy to use to load the data.
 Can be 'dataset' or 'split'.
 - **data_type**: The type of data accepted by the WarpRec.
 As of right now, only 'transaction' data is supported.
 - **reading_method**: The source from which the data will be read.
 As of right now, only 'local' is supported.
-- **local_path**: The path from which read the data locally.
-This keyword is used along the `reading_method` when is set to local.
+- **local_path**: The local path from which the data is read.
+This keyword is used along with the `reading_method` when is set to `local`.
 - **sep**: The separator of the file to be read.
-Default to '\t'.
+Defaults to `'\t'`.
 - **rating_type**: The type of rating to be used.
 Can be set to 'implicit' or 'explicit'.
 If set to explicit, the framework will look for a score column inside the transaction data, this column must contain a score given by the user to the item for that specific transaction.
-If set to implicit, the column can be omitted and will be treated as a score of 1 for every transaction.
+If set to `implicit`, the column can be omitted and each transaction will be assigned a score of 1.
-- **split**: This is a nested section of the reader configuration, it is used in case of data that is already been split.
+- **split**: This is a nested section of the reader configuration, it is used in case of data that has already been split.
-- **side**: This is a nested section of the reader configuration, it is used in case the user wants to load side information of the items alongside the transaction data.
+- **side**: This is a nested section of the reader configuration, it is used if the user wants to load side information of the items alongside the transaction data.
-- **clustering**: This is a nested section of the reader configuration, it is used in case the user wants to load clustering information of the users or the items alongside the transaction data.
+- **clustering**: This is a nested section of the reader configuration, it is used if the user wants to load clustering information of the users or the items alongside the transaction data.
-- **labels**: This is a nested section of the reader configuration, it is used in case the user wants to read columns with different naming from the standard.
+- **labels**: This is a nested section of the reader configuration, it is used if the user wants to read columns with different naming from the standard.
-- **dtypes**: This is a sub category of the reader configuration, it is used in case the user wants to read columns with different typing from the standard.
+- **dtypes**: This is a sub category of the reader configuration, it is used if the user wants to read columns with different typing from the standard.

 #### 🔀 Split Reading

 WarpRec also supports the reading process of already split data.
 This can be done using the `split` nested section.
-To use this sub module first of all you need to set the `reading strategy` to **split**, then you provide the following information:
+To use this submodule, you first need to set the `reading strategy` to **split**, then you provide the following information:

 - **local_path**: The path to the directory where the split data is stored.
 All the splits must be in the same directory.
 - **ext**: The extension used by the split files.
 Defaults to `.tsv`.